-Select Readouts sets the information to display in each of the 6 fixed-position data windows arranged around the left and bottom edges of the Sonar View screen.
+Select Readouts sets the information to display in each of the 6 fixed-position data windows arranged around the left and bottom edges of the 2D or 3D Sonar Views.
 To leave the data window blank, select Off.
 See Views to change the Select Readouts.